 While you might think that the cost of auto insurance is very personalized for your unique situation, that is not entirely true.
-After almost 100 years in business, we’ve seen car insurance rates increase, stay level and even decrease.
+After 100 years in business, we’ve seen car insurance rates increase, stay level and even decrease.

 Part of this has to do with how the economy is doing.
 Part of the cost of Massachusetts auto insurance is largely determined by your personal situation and rating factors.
 And part is also dependent upon many factors that are simply outside of your control.

 In this article, we’ll help you understand the various personal and external factors that affect your car insurance rates and give you tips on ways you might be able to save as well!
 (Because we know that’s the next question on your mind!)

 Personal factors that can make your rates increase

 Insurance is personal.
 There are several factors that are unique to you which all play a part in determining your insurance rates.